Recommended portfolio from DNB Carnegie

 Our analysts closely follow 600 companies and provide daily buy, sell or hold recommendations within DNB's share trading.

-The portfolio was down 1.7 per cent from Monday morning last week to Monday morning today.
-Over the same period, OSEBX was down 0.6 per cent.
+The portfolio was up 2.7 per cent from Monday morning last week to the same time this week.
+In the same period, OSEBX was up 3.3 per cent.

 Shares out: